bateso88/CV/README.md

 #### Attention to Detail

-In my time in insurance, consolidating large amounts of data was a role I performed well.
+In my time in insurance, consolidating large amounts of data came naturally.
 I would check the accuracy of thousands of payments and proof-read vast spreadsheets.
 My proudest moment was when I identified a £700,000 shortfall that various managers had previously missed, saving the company that amount.
 This skill is one that I have found extremely useful in learning to code, particularly in rapidly debugging issues.

-#### Fast Learner
+#### Self-led Learner

-During my time at makers I was able to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.
+((((SOMETHING ABOUT TEACHING MYSELF AUTOMATION IN INSURANCE/CREATING THE VAN)))) During my time at makers I was able to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.
 I produced a logically complex app that modelled a [bowling scorecard](https://github.com/bateso88/bowling-challenge) just 5 days after first coming across JavaScript.
 For my final project (see 'Sloth' below), I learned React Native and produced a high-quality phone app in just two weeks.

 #### Mathematical Ability